Know your rights

 Buying online from an overseas business

-You have fewer legal rights if you buy from an overseas trader online.
-New Zealand law will not apply.
-Check the trader’s website for their terms and conditions including their return, exchange or refund policies, complaints process, and any laws that apply when you buy from them.
+If you buy from an overseas trader online, check the trader’s website for their terms and conditions including their return, exchange or refund policies, complaints process, and any laws that apply when you buy from them.